massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

     Data: Hello world!

 Congratulations!
-You have just executed your first smart contract !
+You have just executed your first smart contract!